frovedis/frovedis/doc/manual/python/ml/word2vec.md

 It builds the vocabulary from input data file and dump into provided output files.
 It also initializes the 'wv' attribute.
 This method is an alias to build_vocab().

-For Example, building vocabulary from an iterable
+For example, building vocabulary from an iterable

+    # Using an iterable data
+    data = [["cat", "say", "meow"], ["dog", "say", "woof"]]

     # Building vocabulary from input iterable data
-    data = [["cat", "say", "meow"], ["dog", "say", "woof"]]
     from frovedis.mllib import Word2Vec
     wv_model = Word2vec(minCount = 2)
     wv_model.build_vocab_and_dump(corpusIterable = data)

-For Example, building vocabulary from a text file
+For example, building vocabulary from a text file

-    # Building vocabulary from input text file
+    # Using a text file
     textfile = "./input/text8-10k"
     modelpath = "./out/text_model.txt"

+    # Building vocabulary from input text file
     from frovedis.mllib import Word2Vec
     wv_model = Word2Vec(minCount = 2)
     wv_model.build_vocab_and_dump(corpusFile = textfile, outDirPath = modelpath)